Ask Amy #9 – “How Do I Clean My Sex Toys?”

 My view is that anyone who is having any kind of sex with other people should be getting tested regularly, whether that sex is penetrative or not.

-Different activities carry different transmission rates: broadly speaking, anal is riskier than vaginal, which is riskier than oral, which is riskier than hand sex or toy sharing.
-However, any sexual activity with another person does carry a level of transmission risk, including – for HSV or herpes – any skin-to-skin contact.
+Different activities carry different transmission rates: very broadly speaking, anal sex is riskier than vaginal sex, which is riskier than oral sex, which is riskier than hand sex or toy sharing.
+However, any sexual activity with another person does carry a level of transmission risk, including (in the case of HSV/herpes and HPV) any skin-to-skin contact.

-Please don’t take this as intended to scare you, dear reader – forewarned is forearmed.
-Knowing the facts means you can take steps to look after your own and your partners’ health.
+Please don’t take this as intended to scare you, dear reader.
+Forewarned is forearmed.
+Knowing the facts means you can take steps to look after your own and your partners’ sexual health.

 Finally, this bears saying over and over again: Most STIs aren’t that scary, and the majority can be cured with a simple course of antibiotics if they’re caught early.
-A huge percentage of the population (between 50 and 90% depending on who you ask) is carrying the HSV virus, and the majority will never have an outbreak and may never know they’re carrying it.
+A huge percentage of the population carries either HSV-1 or HSV-2, and the majority will never have an outbreak and may never know they’re carrying it.
 Even HIV, which many regard as the worst of the worst, is completely manageable these days and those diagnosed can live a full and normal life.

 Knowing your status is your first and best weapon in protecting yourself, so please start getting tested as soon as you start having sex with other people.